Health Insurance Information

 Students WITHOUT Health Insurance

 All students without health insurance coverage will be charged $25 for each medical visit to the Health and Wellness Center.
 The College will bill students for such medical health care visits.
 If any students are unable to pay the $25 office visit fee, they may declare medical hardship status.
 Medical hardship status is granted on a case-by-case basis.
-Students must complete the Declaration of Medical Hardship Status form [pdf].
+Students must complete the Declaration of Financial Hardship [pdf].

 Students WITH Health Insurance